srvk/eesen-transcriber/INSTALL.md

 (`vagrant ssh -c "vids2web.sh /vagrant/test2.mp3"`) you should be able to see results at this URL.

 ### <a name="OVA"></a> Installing with VirtualBox (stand-alone OVA)
- * unzip the 'working directory' archive (files the VM needs to find in /vagrant) This will create a folder on your host computer `eesen-transcriber`
+ * unzip the working directory archive `eesen-transcriber.zip` (files the VM needs to find in /vagrant) This will create a folder on your host computer `eesen-transcriber`
   * Import the OVA using VirtualBox
   * Set the shared folder to be the path of said working directory: